2026 - 2027 Season | Concerts at a glance

 Sunday, January 17, 2027, 4:00 PM (First Church of Christ, Scientist, Berkeley)

 Songs by Joni Mitchell and Hildegard von Bingen are remixed in new versions by Kurt Rohde.
-These meet Ty Bloomfeld’s poignant exploration of love and beauty and Gustav Mahler’s songs about wandering and heartbreak, weaving together common themes over the centuries.
+They meet Ty Bloomfield’s poignant exploration of love and beauty and Gustav Mahler’s songs about wandering and heartbreak, weaving together common themes over the centuries.

 Songs of a Wayfarer (San Francisco)